Legend Gaming Unveils Its New Hierarchy and Trial System

 Legend Gaming Code of Conduct

-Under the Legend Gaming Hierarchy; Rules and enforcement of rules falls under the control of the Inner Sanctum of Legend-Gaming, and the Chapter Leaders of each respective Chapter (Zintair for Vokundein, and Drahl for Talion).
+Under the Legend Gaming Hierarchy; Rules and enforcement of rules falls under the control of the Inner Sanctum of Legend-Gaming, and the Chapter Leaders of each respective Chapter (Drahl for Talion and Ordo Veritas).
+Client Guild leaders are also responsible for enforcing the CoC (Terask for Ashen Wardens and Khaer for Vokundein)

 General Behaviour Guidelines